 By train: Iarnród Éireann provides convenient travel services for anyone travelling to Croke Park from rail connected locations around the country.
 For further information, visit www.irishrail.ie.

-If you are travelling on Tuesday evening and need accommodation, please note the following hotels which are close to the event:
+If you are travelling on Wednesday evening and need accommodation, please note the following hotels which are close to the event:

 As the home of Ireland’s largest sporting and cultural organisation, the Gaelic Athletic Association (GAA) – Croke Park has played host to iconic moments in Irish sport & history and to major cultural and international events.

 Croke Park is one of Europe’s largest stadia, with a capacity of 82,300 and can accommodate all types of events – from field sports to concerts, conferences to tradeshows and bespoke banqueting.